 1 | Plan the Layout of Boxes on Each Wall

 To create a consistent design throughout our home, I referenced our dining room and foyer.
 Both of these rooms have a chair rail and lower box molding.
-The box molding has a six-inch space separating each box.
-I kept the same chair rail height and box distance in the bathroom to create harmony.
+The picture frame molding has a six-inch space separating each box.
+I kept the same chair rail height the same in the bathroom to create harmony.

 2 | Calculate Trim Molding Required & Purchase